Office Number: 14N-431

 Joshua Bennett

-Professor, Distinguished Chair of the Humanities - ON LEAVE
+Professor, Distinguished Chair of the Humanities - On Leave Spring 2026

-Joshua Bennett is the author of five books of poetry, criticism, and narrative nonfiction: The Sobbing School (Penguin, 2016)—winner of the National Poetry Series and a finalist for an NAACP Image Award—Being Property Once Myself (Harvard University Press, 2020), winner of the MLA’s William Sanders Scarborough Prize, Owed (Penguin, 2020), The Study of Human Life (Penguin, 2022), and Spoken Word: A Cultural History (Knopf, 2023).
+Joshua Bennett is the author of seven books of poetry, criticism and narrative nonfiction, including The Sobbing School (Penguin, 2016) winner of the National Poetry series and a finalist for the NAACP Image Award, Being Property Once Myself (Harvard University Press, 2020), winner of the MLA ’s William Sanders Scarborough Prize, The Study of Human Life (Penguin, 2022), which was a winner of the Paterson Poetry Prize and adapted for television in partnership with Warner Brothers Studios, and Spoken Word: A Cultural History (Knopf, 2023), which was named a New York Times Notable Book of 2023 and a Best Book of the Year by The New Yorker.

 Subjects